decaporg/decap-cms/CONTRIBUTING.md

 We actively welcome your pull requests!

-If you need help with GIT or our workflow, please ask on [Gitter.im](https://gitter.im/netlify/NetlifyCMS).
-We want your contributions even if you're just learning GIT.
+If you need help with Git or our workflow, please ask on [Gitter.im](https://gitter.im/netlify/NetlifyCMS).
+We want your contributions even if you're just learning Git.
 Our maintainers are happy to help!

 Netlify CMS uses the [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#forking-workflow) + [Feature Branches](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow).
 Additionally, PR's should be [rebased](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) on master when opened, and again before merging.

-1. Fork the repo
+1. Fork the repo.
-2. create a feature branch from `master`.
-If you're working on an issue, prefix your branch name with {{issue_number}}_description, otherwise use xx_description.
+2. Create a branch from `master`.
+If you're addressing a specific issue, prefix your branch name with the issue number.
 2. If you've added code that should be tested, add tests.
 3. If you've changed APIs, update the documentation.
 4. Run `yarn test` and ensure the test suite passes.